 Betty Bronson was eighteen turning nineteen when she did Are Parents People?.
 Her character is “Lita,” daughter of privilege, whose home shared with parents Menjou and Vidor has an indoor balcony off stairs leading to a second floor.
 Mom/Dad have split over “incompatibility,” a term not so far defined for Lita at the finishing school she attends, her having to hide a book titled “Divorce and It’s Cure.”
 Said institution is repressive in all visible ways, staff searching girls’ personal effects for evidence of “clandestine love affairs,” an expel offense of which Lita is wrongfully accused.
 This comes welcome as she is trying to cook up a crisis that will force her parents back together.
 Are Parents People? is comedy with stabs of truth and insight into attitudes changed since then, or … have they?
 A “movie sheik,” by name Maurice Mansfield (George Berenger), is aspect of misunderstanding and source of comedy at expense of grandiose actors after Barrymore example.
 Mansfield is more an update on Maurice Costello, by 1925 an antique of Vitagraph single reelers where his kind of idol was stalked already by “movie mad girls,” which Lita is assumed to be but isn’t.
 Mr./Mrs. Hazlitt, assuming Lita is involved with Mansfield, “send for him” to clear matters up.
 We are introduced to Mansfield as a popular film star, yet he is at beck/call of wealthy folk like the Hazlitts who have never bothered to look at any of his screen work, us given to understand that members of their class have neither time nor inclination to know Maurice Mansfield or others of his frivolous occupation.
 Mansfield on the other hand views a meeting with the Hazlitts as gateway to social position he craves, a thing valued more than even stardom he has attained.

 The Hazlitts assume Mansfield is merely a fortune hunter stalking their daughter, any association distasteful, however necessary to get Lita shed of him.
 We see Mansfield shooting a film on outdoor location, an appreciative crowd gathered round to watch.
 Were upper classes oblivious to what commoners were enjoying at the time?
 Larger question: Did upper classes attend movies at all during the twenties?
-If Mansfield’s kind of “celebrity” were useful at all to people like the Hazlitts, it may well have been as nothing other than parlor toy or novelty.
+If Mansfield’s kind of “celebrity” was useful at all to people like the Hazlitts, it may well have been as nothing other than parlor toy or novelty.
 Actors had after all come for the most part from humble backgrounds, struggling up a hardest way from varied obscurity.
 Was even John Barrymore truly accepted as an equal by families of true wealth, or did they merely tolerate his society for whatever momentary advantage might be attained?
 Are Parents People? speaks to these realities without necessarily singling them out, the device there for comedy, played to that effect, but … food for thought it is, the more nourishing as nicely underplayed by Menjou and Vidor, if not by comically flamboyant Berenger.
 The Hazlitts are moneyed, enjoy their money, but Are Parents People? does not invite us to scorn them for it.
 This would be the case also with Deanna Durbin pictures to come, though by the thirties, there would be subtle, sometimes not so subtle, commentary (see One Hundred Men and a Girl).
 Menjou's James Hazlitt wears spats and striped stockings, presumably held in place by an unseen garter.
 He is aggrieved by the divorce, but also by alimony he will “pay and pay and pay.”
 The Hazlitts post-divorce ride in separate and chauffeur driven vehicles, hers a limousine, his a natty roadster.
 Lita is understood to be a minor and sheltered, less knowing than Hayley Mills would later be in similar circumstance that was The Parent Trap, yet Lita is not altogether unschooled in ways of coquetry.
 (Above Left: Betty Bronson with Are Parents People? director Malcolm St. Clair).

 Budding romance develops with a young doctor played by Lawrence Gray, who was twenty-seven in 1925.
 “Dr. Dacer” regards Lita as a child, pats her on the head at their initial meeting, is charmed by her innocence.
 Like many an old-young alliance in movies, it is the infatuated girl who takes initiative, object of interest often oblivious to signals sent his way.
 Watch Margie (1946) for further distillation of this theme.
 Small wonder Chaplin, E. Flynn, and ilk functioned as they did.
 Betty Bronson being herself nineteen or almost so when Are Parents People? was made is cushion of sorts, though we’re permitted if not encouraged to assume Lita is no more than fifteen if that.
 For an ingenue who barely knows what divorce is, she takes firm if unlikely control of her relationship with Dr. Dacer, inviting scandal by, unbeknownst to him, spending a night in his apartment, a device later used in The Bachelor and the Bobby-Soxer (1947), where Cary Grant discovers Shirley Temple asleep on his couch to accompany of screaming police sirens.
 Dr. Dacer tells Lita that she has compromised him, destroyed his reputation, ruined his practice, “You know what I’ve got to do now?
 I’ll have to marry you!”
 We are left to wonder if awkward situations in 1925 routinely led to such outcome, a girl out all night resulting in ruin for man and minor.
 Might statutory jail time follow? --- and never mind 1925 … it could as easily, in fact likelier, happen today.
 The ending if unexpected is agreeable for all concerned, including presumably a then-audience.
 Lita’s parents are reconciled and Lita, in another of pixyish cloche hats (do women or girls wear these anymore?), leads her conquest back to his apartment for furtherance of their communion, marriage or whatever to be sorted out there, this a satisfactory finish for the characters and 1925 viewership they played to.
 Are Parents People? was a Paramount picture that survived on 16mm thanks to Kodascope prints sold to home enthusiasts.
 Grapevine elements derive from one of these and quality on their Blu-Ray is a best presently available.